JudgeSansDredd/allegro/README.md

 until that point.

 ## Installing, a.k.a. easy mode

 macOs

 ```
 sudo curl https://raw.githubusercontent.com/JudgeSansDredd/allegro/master/dist/macos/allegro --output /usr/local/bin/allegro && sudo chmod +x /usr/local/bin/allegro
 ```

 debian

 ```
 sudo curl https://raw.githubusercontent.com/JudgeSansDredd/allegro/master/dist/debian/allegro --output /usr/local/bin/allegro && sudo chmod +x /usr/local/bin/allegro
 ```

+## Configuration

+> It's asking me a lot of weird questions.
+What's the deal?

+On first run, Allegro will ask for needed configuration, such as your Jira Access key, email address, etc. Don't worry, there won't be a test each time.

+- `JIRA_KEY`: This can be found at https://id.atlassian.com/manage-profile/security/api-tokens.
+You may need to generate a key, if you haven't already

 ## To Develop, or Run from Source